What do I need to know about the loss of aid?

 How does the continued loss of aid impact Brick Township School District and the community?

 The district has been faced with a series of cuts to bridge the gap with this loss of aid.
-Over the past two years, the district has already cut administrative, teacher, and support staﬀ positions.
+Over the past several years, the district has already cut administrative, teacher, and support staﬀ positions.
 We are on track for continued losses of staﬀ and, ultimately, programs for our students.
 Please know that the Brick School District remains concerned that our more recent gains with student achievement will be marginalized with the many changes forecasted.

 Did the district take any action to appeal the loss of aid?

-In 2017-2018, the district initially faced a loss of $750,798, a er the budget had already been developed.
+In 2017-2018, the district initially faced a loss of $750,798, although the budget had already been developed.
 As it was the ﬁrst year of aid loss, districts were oﬀered the option to apply to have aid reinstated.
 Brick did apply, with voluminous documentation, and aid was returned to the district.
 Following the same process, the district again applied for reinstatement of the sum of both 2017-18, 2018-19 and 2019-2020 aid ﬁgures as that was the anticipated loss.
 Our application and a subsequent appeal was denied.

 What has the district done beyond appeals to the NJ Department of Education?